Publisher pauses release of new Philip Roth biography

 “I cannot believe that Kathy Reidlinger actually said that no one ever complained about Blake Bailey’s behavior when he was teaching at @LusherMiddle.
 What an astonishing lie,” she tweeted Tuesday.

 Bailey, 57, is the author of acclaimed biographies of the authors John Cheever and Richard Yates, and he had been working on the Roth book since 2012.
 Bailey had unlimited access to Roth’s papers and spent extensive time with the author, who died in 2018.
+He had given numerous promotional interviews for the book, including with The Associated Press, and recently spoke with author Mary Karr, a friend of Roth’s who had provided a blurb calling Bailey “our most notable literary biographer.”

+On Wednesday she tweeted: “Having just done an event with Blake Bailey to discuss the bio of my old friend Roth, I wake to find Bailey credibly accused by three of his former eighth-grade students of grooming them for sex when they turned eighteen.
+I support any brave young woman speaking out.”

 The allegations against Bailey come as his book renewed questions about how Roth depicted women in his fiction, from “Portnoy’s Complaint” to “My Life As a Man,” and treated them in his private life.

-Bailey documented in detail Roth’s two unhappy marriages, including to actor Claire Bloom; his chronic adultery, and most disturbingly, advances he made on a friend of Bloom’s daughter.
+Bailey documented in detail Roth’s two unhappy marriages, including to actor Claire Bloom; his chronic adultery and advances he made on a friend of Bloom’s daughter.
+Roth also taught the occasional college course and would look back fondly at a time when “you weren’t hauled off in chains to feminist prison if you struck up a tender friendship with the smartest, most beautiful girl in your class.”

 Most critics praised Bailey for a thorough and fair-minded narrative, though some faulted him as too sympathetic.

 “In Bailey, Roth found a biographer who is exceptionally attuned to his grievances and rarely challenges his moral accounting.
 Yet the result is not a final winning of the argument, as Roth might have hoped,” wrote Laura Marsh of The New Republic.